Raised Garden Bed Project

 Our agriculture work is focused on making local food accessible to low-income and working-class Mainers.
 It began in 2003 when a committee of laid-off workers decided to use aid funds donated by union workers to purchase food from local farmers.
-This began our Solidarity Harvest, which in 2011 purchased over $20,000 worth of food from dozens of local farmers and small business for families in hard times throughout Maine.
+This began our Solidarity Harvest, which in 2016 purchased over $45,000 worth of local food from over 40 farmers and food producers for 1,300 families in hard times throughout Maine.
 In 2004, we began a community supported agriculture program called Union Supported Agriculture (USA) which has steadily grown over the years and now accepts EBT benefits at a half-price discount.
-In 2012, we’ve expanded our Half-Price EBT Fund to two primary farmers markets in Bangor.

 In 2016, we added a new program to help provide more access to healthy, local food to the community.
 We partnered with three organizations to build raised vegetable garden beds at their locations: Bangor Area Recovery Network (BARN) and Crestwood Place, subsidized low-income senior housing, and Eastern Maine Labor Council.
 The gardens are teaching valuable new skills to low-income people, particularly people in substance abuse recovery, and also gives us a way to reach people who have had their SNAP (food stamps) benefits decreased or cut completely.
 Cooking, canning and shopping on a budget classes are also part of this program.
 We are already planning beds at additional partner locations for 2017.